roelfie/spring-boot-2-essential-training/room-consumer/README.md

-# LinkedIn: Spring Boot 2 Essential Training (room-consumer)
+# room-consumer

-This is the **room-consumer**, a Spring Boot (AMQP) message consumer based on the starters json and amqp.
+The **room-consumer** is a Spring Boot (AMQP) message consumer based on the following starters: json and amqp.

 ## Section 4.6: AMQP messaging with RabbitMQ

-This project contains a Spring Boot message consumer.
-It assumes that you have the RabbitMQ message broker running on your machine.
+The room-consumer assumes that you have the RabbitMQ message broker running on your machine.

 #### Installing RabbitMQ